eclipse-tractusx/sldt-bpn-discovery/docs/documentation.md

 The Bearer Token also provide a claim with the BPN.
 This BPN is uses to store entries.
 When an entries shall be deleted this BPN is used to verify that the requester is allowed to do so.

+## Deployment
+To deploy this system, you need to use the Helm Chart in a running Kubernetes cluster.
+The Helm Chart is located under "charts/bpndiscovery".
+For further information checkout the readme.md.